4 Effective Ways to Transfer Files from Android to Mac Wirelessly

 Part 2.
 Which Method Works Best?

 If you have an internet or Wi-Fi connection with a download rate of 20 Mbps or above, we strongly recommend using AirDroid for file transfers.
-AirDroid facilitates file exchange between Android and Mac in the most intuitive manner available, allowing also for direct control of your phone/tablet screen and the possibility of using the Wi-Fi connection for file transfers without having to be online.
+AirDroid facilitates file exchange between Android and Mac in the most intuitive manner available, allowing for direct control of your phone/tablet screen and the possibility of using the Wi-Fi connection for file transfers without being online.

 2.1 The Best Online Method: Wireless File Transfers Using AirDroid

-Probably the greatest alternative to the USB Android File Transfer (Mac), SD card, or cloud storage methods is the wireless approach.
-You may be able to transfer files from Android to Mac wirelessly by using AirDroid.
+The wireless approach is probably the greatest alternative to the USB Android File Transfer (Mac), SD card, or cloud storage methods.
+You may transfer files from Android to Mac wirelessly by using AirDroid Personal.

 - The app is designed for safe, lossless, and wireless file transfer across devices.